0xgh057r3c0n/ClonePhish/README.md

 # ClonePhish

-**ClonePhish** is a Python tool designed for social engineering and security research.
+**ClonePhish** is a Python tool designed for social engineering and educational purposes.
 It allows users to clone websites, host them locally, and capture user inputs and system information for analysis.
 ![logo](logo.png)

 ## Features